chipforge/StdCellLib/README.md

 and build the holistic Standard Cell Library documention under

 ```
-./Documents/StdCellLib.pdf
+./Distribution/StdCellLib.pdf
 ```

 with all already generated cells.

-### Distribution

 Hopefully, you did a great job, did not forget a piece of work, and all things went fine.
+Please check the documentation.
+Finaly

 ```
 make dist